 The idea is to review and validate the records through an impartial authority to verify that almost all accounts records are handled in a fair manner and that there is no misrepresentation.

-All of the publicly listed companies must get an external auditor to review their financial records before they announce their performance for any period.
+All publicly listed companies must get an external auditor to review their financial records before they announce their performance for any period.

 Types of audits?